Lahontan cutthroat trout: Origin

 Cutthroat trout have a long history in the Lahontan Basin, supported by fossil records dating back at least 10 million years.
 Fossil evidence from the Nevadaplano suggests cutthroat trout originated in high-elevation areas more than 10 million years ago, predating the origins of Rainbow and Redband trout.
 Oncorhynchus cyniclope, a fossil trout from Nevada dated to around 9 million years ago, is described as an early member of the cutthroat trout clade with jawbones resembling modern O. h. henshawi.
 Fossil evidence, including O. cyniclope and Pliocene fossils, suggests that descendants of O. belli (another fossil form) persisted in western Nevada and are ancestral to the Lahontan cutthroat trout.
 The closure of the Lahontan Basin around 4 million years ago may have severed connections with Coastal cutthroat trout and initiated independent evolution.
 Molecular clock estimates place the divergence of the Lahontan lineage from the Snake River lineage at approximately 2 million years, and from the upper Columbia River lineage at about 2.8 million years.

 Evolutionary lineages

 Based on the sources, the Lahontan Basin evolutionary lineage is a distinct species of cutthroat trout.
 The diversification patterns and timing within the Lahontan Basin lineage have been significantly shaped by the dynamic hydrographic landscape, particularly the history of pluvial Lake Lahontan.

 Relationship to other lineages

 The Lahontan cutthroat trout group is considered sister to the Westslope cutthroat trout in many analyses.
 The Lahontan Basin evolutionary lineage is also recognized as the sister lineage to the Coastal cutthroat trout lineage.
-Some studies using mitochondrial DNA (mtDNA) and Y chromosome markers suggest closer associations between Westslope and Lahontan cutthroat trout lineages, potentially placing Coastal cutthroat trout as a more basal lineage.
+Some studies using mitochondrial DNA and Y chromosome markers suggest closer associations between the Westslope and Lahontan cutthroat trout lineages, with the Coastal cutthroat trout less closely related.
 Karyotype data suggests that the Yellowstone complex of cutthroat trout originated from a 64-chromosome ancestor of the Lahontan cutthroat trout lineage.